nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Smit."

-"What you know 'bout language?"
+"What you know &rsquo;bout language?"

-"Mo' 'n you.
+"Mo'  &rsquo;n you.
 Don' nobody talk language down yo' home in South Ca'lina."

 "What they talk, then?"

-"Don' talk 'tall.
+"Don' talk &rsquo;tall.
 Jes' grunt."

 "Yea---and so did that man grunt what run you out o' Virginia, too."

-"Thass aw right 'bout that.
+"Thass aw right &rsquo;bout that.
 Fact is, ev'y time you forgit you up nawth, you start gruntin' in yo' native language."

 "Maybe.
-But what I mean, you don' never *forgit* you up nawth---and ain' nobody never heard you sing that song 'bout 'Carry Me Back to Old Virginny' neither."
+But what I mean, you don' never *forgit* you up nawth---and ain' nobody never heard you sing that song &rsquo;bout 'Carry Me Back to Old Virginny' neither."

 "D' word is smit."